The second-hand clothing platform Vinted recently removed sexually explicit advertisements after receiving complaints from users.

 Mina said she never posted nude photos online and did not have an account on any pornography sites.
 However, someone found her name and images on sex-focused German forums, with links back to her Vinted and Instagram accounts.

-Mina is not alone.
+Mina was not alone.

 A Telegram channel called Girls of Vinted launched in June 2024, featuring over 1,000 pictures taken from the marketplace platform and placed in a sexualised context.